 “Some digital marketers might not have so much charisma to sell themselves but their results will speak for themselves,” he says.
 There are two others on the Traktion team, plus additional freelancers and occasionally interns.

 Both Saher and Jaron have access to the Starling business account for Traktion on their phones but there are other core people who will also benefit from being notified.
 “I opened a Starling business account for Traktion after I saw how easy it was with Artisan & Fox,” says Jaron.
 “The in-app notifications are very useful and it will be really good to have that on Slack as well.
 We do quite a few small payments independently and usually don’t ask for approval but now we’ll all be able to see what’s being spent rather than asking each other.”

 Seeing Starling notifications on your laptop

-A further benefit of connecting Starling to Slack is that your real-time notifications will come through both on your phone through the Starling app and your laptop through the Slack app.
+A further benefit of connecting Starling to Slack is that your real-time notifications will come through both on your phone through the Starling app and your laptop through the app for Slack.

 She switched to a Starling business account last year.
 “It’s helped a lot with revenue, being able to organise funds into separate goals and see how much I’ve got coming in."

 Khalia and her younger sister Courtney, a full-time employee, use Slack to communicate.
-Thanks to the Starling-Slack integration, Courtney can also be kept up to date on the business finances.
-“Her role isn’t so connected to the nitty gritty numbers but I like to keep her informed on everything that goes on with Jamii and my goal is to train her to take on more senior-level responsibilities as time goes on.”
+Thanks to the Starling integration for Slack, Courtney can also be kept up to date on the business finances.
+“Her role isn’t so connected to the basic numbers but I like to keep her informed on everything that goes on with Jamii and my goal is to train her to take on more senior-level responsibilities as time goes on.”